 From the application standpoint, you should take a look at your authentication and authorization story.
 Is it ready to be applied to distributed systems?
 If the application is broken up, how much of the user information does it need to know?
 Can we keep the claims at a high level in the authentication service and let the business services apply it?
-When sprinkled across the systems, databases, and files, authentication and authorizations can become difficult to apply to distributed systems.
-It will help immensely to have this story straightened out before you go breaking apart your monolith.
+Databases, and files, authentication and authorizations can become difficult to apply to distributed systems.
+It will help immensely to have this story straightened out before you go breaking apart your monolith into a microservices application.

-In one of the monolithic applications I dealt with, dependency resolution was made in multiple ways and multiple containers were used.
+In one of the monolithic applications I dealt with, dependency resolution was made in multiple ways, and multiple containers were used.
 This tends to happen when the application is built over a decade or more.
 Tools like NDepend can help you identify dependencies to some extent.
 However, this application had some loaded dynamically, and they were not very clear.
 This sort of stuff becomes very difficult to handle when you’re getting ready to carve code out into its own service.
 Dependency analysis can go a long way—and it doesn’t have to wait.
-Performing an architecture assessment before you launch your initiative can pay off in time and resources spent later.
+Engaging expert consultants to perform an architecture assessment before you launch your initiative can pay off in time and resources spent later.

 Small bursts vs. big bang

-My goal here is not to create doubt about doing microservices, but rather to help you clear pathways to getting there.
-None of these problems need to be resolved in a day—but they are also not going to go away if you don’t address them.
+My goal here is not to create doubt about adopting microservices, but rather to help you clear pathways to getting there.
+None of these problems needs to be resolved in a day—but they are also not going to go away if you don’t address them.
 Each of these considerations requires a deliberate solution and design.
-If not, they can bring your microservices initiatives to a screeching halt down the line.
+If not, they can bring your microservices application to a screeching halt down the line.

 So do we stop everything and start addressing these things?
 You can manage progress and proactive problem-solving in parallel.
 The moment you create blockers to progress, that becomes another issue.
-Build upon the needs for each of the items described based on some small microservice—you don’t have to do a big bang style transformation.
-You can start with checking if you are ready, make some changes towards that goal, convert a couple of areas to microservices and continue if it benefits.
+Build upon the needs for each of the items described based on some small service—you don’t have to do a big bang style transformation.
+You can start with checking if you are ready for microservices, make some changes towards that goal, convert a couple of areas of your monolith to microservices and continue if it benefits.